kusumi/fileobj/README.md

           or
           (command)<RIGHT>

-+ Open a file *./a.out* and move the cursor to the first byte of the buffer
++ Open a file *./a.out* and move the cursor to offset 0 of the buffer

         $ fileobj ./a.out
           (command)(move the cursor)